NixOS/rfcs/rfcs/0119-testing-conventions.md

 Breakages are a constant painpoint for nixpkgs.
 It is a very poor user experience to have a configuration broken because one or more packages fail to build.
-Often when these breakages occur, it is because the change had a large impact on the entirity of nixpkgs; and unless there's a dedicated hydra jobset for the pull request, it's infeasible to expect pull request authors to verify every package affected by a change they are proposing.
+Often when these breakages occur, it is because the change had a large impact on the entirety of nixpkgs; and unless there's a dedicated hydra jobset for the pull request, it's infeasible to expect pull request authors to verify every package affected by a change they are proposing.
 However, it is feasible to specify packages that